doubleyoustew/Razer-Blade-15/README.md

 # Razer Blade 15 (early 2019) Opencore

 This is my opencore config for the Razer Blade 15.
 This is not a detailed guide, just my config with some notes.
-I'm currently running Mojave with this config, but it also works with Catalina (with minor changes, see below).
+I'm currently running Big Sur with this config.
 Most stuff works, but there are minor quirks that still need some work.
 Use this as is - if you have the same model - or as a starting point for your laptop.

 ## Credits and Resources